Ryan Reynolds And Emily Blunt Are Highest Earners In Hollywood

 LEONARDO DICAPRIO – $10 million

-Once Upon a Time in Hollywood/ Sony (July 26, 2019)
+Once Upon a Time in Hollywood / Sony (July 26, 2019)

 MARGOT ROBBIE – $9-10 million

-Birds of prey/ Warner Bros.
+Birds of Prey / Warner Bros.
 (February 7, 2020)

 IDRIS ELBA – $8 million

-Fast & Furious Presents: Hobbs & Shaw/ Universal (August 2, 2019)
+Fast & Furious Presents: Hobbs & Shaw / Universal (August 2, 2019)

 BEN AFFLECK – $8 million

-Triple Frontier/ Netflix (March 15 2019)
+Triple Frontier / Netflix (March 15, 2019)

 KRISTEN STEWART – $7 million

-Charlie’s Angels/ Sony (November 15 2019)
+Charlie’s Angels / Sony (November 15, 2019)

 MARTIN LAWRENCE – $6 million

-Bad Boys For Life/ Sony (January 17, 2020)
+Bad Boys For Life / Sony (January 17, 2020)

 JOAQUIN PHOENIX – $4.5 million

-Joker/ Warner Bros.
+Joker / Warner Bros.
 (October 4, 2019)

 JESSICA CHASTAIN – $2.5 million